TOP

 But in fact, most of Lodi's wine grape growers were compelled to expand acreage during Prohibition, thanks to one provision in the Volstead Act of 1919 called Section 29, which allowed the head of every household to produce up to 200 gallons per year of wine, or any other fermented fruit juice, for their own consumption.
 Overnight, countless Americans across the country suddenly became their own winemakers.

-Stampede Vineyard—consisting of Historic Vineyard Society-certified Zinfandel now prized by a growing contingent of handcraft winemakers—was originally planted during the 1920s along a riverbank in Clements Hills to meet the growing demand of home winemakers across the country.
+Stampede Vineyard—consisting of Historic Vineyard Society-certified Zinfandel now prized by a growing contingent of handcraft winemakers—was originally planted during the 1920s along a riverbank in Clements Hills to meet the growing demand for home winemakers across the country.

 And so the business of growing grapes for wineries or cooperatives in Lodi changed almost completely into the business of growing, packing, and shipping wine grapes to home winemakers across the country.
 Increased demand called for the planting of more Zinfandel, as well as grapes such as the sturdy, thick-skinned, red-fleshed Alicante Bouschet, which traveled well on freight trains all the way to New York's Grand Central Terminal, as well as sweetly perfumed Muscat of Alexandria.